About Boston Center for Blind Children

-The Boston Center For Blind Children has a longstanding history dating back to 1901 of engaging in charitable activities and programs which in the past provided care and financial assistance to visually impaired children and families.
+The Boston Center for Blind Children has a long-standing history dating back to 1901 of engaging in charitable activities and programs that provide care and financial assistance to visually impaired children and their families.

-Over the years, the mission of BCBC has evolved into an organization that now focuses on allocating annual grants to 501(c)(3) non-profit organizations who help to support the blind and visually impaired population of Massachusetts.
+Over the years, the mission of BCBC has evolved.
+The organization now focuses on allocating annual grants to 501(c)(3) non-profit organizations that help to support the blind and visually impaired population of Massachusetts.

-The leading causes of blindness and visual impairment for adults in the US these days are mostly age-related eye diseases, such as macular degeneration, glaucoma, cataract and diabetic retinopathy.
-In children, causes could include premature birth, genetic mutations, birth defects, nutritional deficiencies, and more.
+The leading causes of blindness and visual impairment among adults in the US are mostly age-related eye diseases, such as macular degeneration, glaucoma, cataracts, and diabetic retinopathy.
+In children, the causes include premature birth, genetic mutations, birth defects, and nutritional deficiencies.

-Our goal is to continue to see our portfolio grow, through continued prudent funds management combined with donor support, so BCBC will be able to award more grant funding and to make a difference year after year.
+Our goal is to continue to grow our portfolio through prudent funds management combined with donor support.
+That will enable BCBC to award more grant funding and to make a difference year after year.

 What We Do

-BCBC awards grants annually to 501(c)(3) organizations who request funds to enhance services to the blind and vision impaired population in MA.
+BCBC awards grants annually to 501(c)(3) organizations that request funds to enhance services for the blind and vision impaired population in MA.

-BCBC is currently an approved 501(c)(3) private foundation, continuing it's mission by awarding financial grants to non-profit organizations that are aligned with our mission.
+BCBC is an approved 501(c)(3) private foundation that awards financial grants to non-profit organizations that are aligned with our mission.
 We are committed to maintaining sustainability in our grant making.
-Our funds are professionally managed, and our Board Members volunteer their services.
+Our funds are professionally managed, and our board members volunteer their services.

-Helping children and adults enjoy nature, hiking and outdoor activities with increased access to programs.
+Helping children and adults enjoy nature, hiking, and outdoor activities by increasing access to programs.